- This event has passed.

 Round Goby Rampage: The Pros and Cons of a New Finger Lakes Invader

 April 27 @ 7:00 pm - 8:00 pm

-Susan Cushman received her B.S. with a major in 1998 from William Smith College and her M.S. in 2001 from The Johns Hopkins University.
+Susan Cushman received her B.S. in 1998 from William Smith College and her M.S. in 2001 from The Johns Hopkins University.
 She earned her Ph.D. in Fisheries Science from the University of Maryland Center for Environmental Science.
 Dr. Cushman has taught at Hobart and William Smith Colleges since 2007 where she teaches in the Biology Department and is a Research Scientist at the Finger Lakes Institute.
 Her areas of research span many areas of ecology including stream ecosystems, fish ecology, invasive species, habitat restoration, and water quality in the Finger Lakes.
 She is the past president of the New York Chapter of the American Fisheries Society and the vice president of the Northeastern Division of the American Fisheries Society.

 To Register for this event please follow: https://us02web.zoom.us/meeting/register/tZ0pce2hrjsvHtVeovuX_BWQcfcX9eBbtNJw